 - The Jane: The Jane is best described as a ‘Mad Men-style’ cocktail bar with multiple nooks and hidden corners — think wood paneling, fireplaces, bookshelves, leather chairs, and a smoking room.
 And excellent cocktails.
 DJs play after midnight.
 See on Google Maps.

-Coffee Shops and Bakeries
+Coffee Shops and Bakeries in Copenhagen

 The Danes love being cozy so you’ll find plenty of bakeries and a wide range of excellent coffee shops that are perfect for chilling out.
 Here’s a list of our top picks:

 Best Bakeries in Copenhagen

 Sankt Peders Straede Bageri: This popular bakery was established in 1652 and they’re famous for their cinnamon buns.
 Tip: Visit Wednesday for half-price cinnamon buns but get there early for the fresh, warm ones.
 See on Google Maps.